Research Resources For Law Students

 Schedule a Research Consultation

 For more in-depth research advice, consider scheduling a research consultation.
-A reference librarian will meet with you to discuss research resources and strategies for your research assignments.
+A reference librarian will schedule a Zoom meeting with you to discuss research resources and strategies for your research assignments.
 Meetings are scheduled at least a day or more in advance to allow us to prepare for our meeting with you.
 To schedule a consultation, contact, Vicente Garces, firstname.lastname@example.org, 624-2597.
 Also, feel free to contact any of our reference librarians directly (contact info above) to schedule a research consultation.

 Online Resources - Research Guides, Databases, Law-Related Websites & Library Catalogs

 Research Guides: over 50 guides covering various legal research topics & areas of law.

 Legal Databases: access the Law Library’s directory of over 200 law-related research databases.

 More Databases: access the University Libraries’ databases directory.